VaibhavPandey190/machine-learning/README.md

 # machine-learning
-This repository is about the web development projects.
+This repository is about the machine learning projects.